Table of Contents

 There is renewed interest in throat exercises as a way to tone the muscles that line the upper airway.
 The prescribed throat and tongue exercises are primarily meant for people with snoring issues.
-For a demonstration of these exercises, you can .
-For the best result it is recommended that you do these exercises every day for not less than 10 minutes and for a duration of 3+ months.
+For a demonstration of these exercises, you can watch this video.
+For the best result, it is recommended that you do these exercises every day for not less than 10 minutes and 3+ months.

 BiPAP (Bilevel Positive Airway Pressure)

-Whereas CPAP offers single fixed pressure, BiPAP offers split pressures which in turn provide improved comfort.
-One mode of pressure enhances inhalation while the second mode provides pressure for exhalation.
+Whereas CPAP offers single fixed pressure, BiPAP offers split pressures, which in turn provide improved comfort.
+One mode of pressure enhances inhalation, while the second mode includes pressure for exhalation.

 - APAP – Autotitrating Positive Airway Pressure

 In some patients, the symptoms of obstructive sleep apnea manifest due to their physiology.
 Factors such as sinus passages or a naturally narrow nasal passage might lead to sleep apnea symptoms.
 In other cases, patients with sleep apnea experience trouble breathing due to issues such as postnasal drip as well as tissue drainage.
 Such patients may not do well with pressurized air therapy.